LNXSeus/Advancely/README.md

 Launch Advancely by running the executable (or the shortcut you created).
 On its first run, it will default to finding your most recently played world from the standard Minecraft installation.
-To begin customizing, press the `ESC` key to open the settings window, where you can switch to `Auto-Track Active Instance` if you use Prism Launcher or MultiMC.
+To begin customizing, press the `ESC` key to open the settings window, where you can switch to `Auto-Track Active Instance` if you use Prism Launcher, MultiMC or some other custom launcher.

 ***